timescale/docs/ai/python-interface.md

 In many use cases where you have many embeddings, time is an important component associated with the embeddings.
-For example, when embedding news stories, you often search by time as well as similarity (e.g., stories related to Bitcoin in the past week or stories about Clinton in November 2016).
+For example, when embedding news stories, you often search by time as well as similarity (for example, stories related to Bitcoin in the past week or stories about Clinton in November 2016).

-Yet, traditionally, searching by two components “similarity” and “time” is challenging for Approximate Nearest Neighbor (ANN) indexes and makes the similarity-search index less effective.
+Yet, traditionally, searching by two components "similarity" and "time" is challenging for Approximate Nearest Neighbor (ANN) indexes and makes the similarity-search index less effective.